 - There is also an ongoing longitudinal qualitative research project which focuses on the amplification of unheard voices in the school reform dialogue--such as prisoners, homeless, working poor, and migrant workers.
 We are now working with the migrant population and are seeking qualified researchers with strong spoken Spanish skills to further this work

-Ali is author of more than 100 articles, books, and proceeding papers.
-She is a graduate of Indiana University, Bloomington with her Ph.D. in Instructional Systems Technology and did her original research on community participation in school change efforts.
+Ali is a graduate of Indiana University, Bloomington with her Ph.D. in Instructional Systems Technology and did her original research on community participation in school change efforts.

-Ali's most recent text, ID For Teachers introduces the Instructional Design for Teachers or ID4T model, a trimmed back instructional design approach most appropriate for classroom teachers' use.
+Ali's most recent text, ID For Teachers 2nd edition introduces the Instructional Design for Teachers or ID4T model, a trimmed back instructional design approach most appropriate for classroom teachers' use.
 The book will be used in INSYS 415b (available online through World Campus as a requirement for the EDTEC masters degree for teachers).
-The text was published by Routledge in August, 2010 and is being adopted in many teacher preparation programs nationwide.
-If YOU are using ID4T and have suggestions for revisions to the text, please feel free to email!
+The text is forthcoming from Routledge.

 The 9 Step ID4T model: • Goals • Objectives • Learner characteristics • Test items • Texts • Activities • Media • Implementation • Revisions